RojoRodrigo/ruby2d-game-snake/README.md

 # ruby2d-game-snake
-A symple ruby2d snake game
+A Simple Snake game created with Ruby2d